rabblerouser/rabblerouser-mailer/README.md

 This service sends emails using SES, in response to `send-email` events from the main stream.
 It should not know any domain / business information about why it is sending those emails.
-It simply receives the generic requests and fulfills them. *(Right now it knows about `member-registered` events, but it shouldn't.)*
+It simply receives the generic requests and fulfils them.

 ## Setup